FDs give thumbs up to chancellor.

 Of the FDs polled some 65% said they would like Brown to remain in office if Labour wins the next general election.

-Another FD added: ‘He provides Labour with a much-needed gravitas on things financial and is a stable influence within the government.’
+Another finance director added: ‘He provides Labour with a much-needed gravitas on things financial and is a stable influence within the government.’

 One FD, who remained anonymous, said that he supported Brown ‘because he is a tight-fisted Jock, money is safe with him’.